The Trader

 The Trader is a 2018 short documentary film following a traveling trader living in poverty in the rural life of the Republic of Georgia.

+Release

+The documentary was released on Netflix on February 9, 2018.

+Awards

 It won the Best Short Documentary Award at the Hot Docs Canadian International Documentary Festival in 2017, and the Sundance Film Festival Short Film Jury Award.

-The documentary was released on Netflix on February 9, 2018.